 In the event a requested accommodation would pose an undue burden, the College will endeavor to make an equally effective accommodation that would allow the requesting party equal access to programs.
-Guidelines for appropriate documentation of disabilities are available from the disabilities coordinator upon request.
+Guidelines for appropriate documentation of disabilities are available from the Coordinator of Disability Services upon request.